mgrimace/Homelab/Plex/PlexLXC.md

 - Mount your share on your own computer, and start setting up the file structure per trash guide
 - add whatever folders (I added tv4k and movies4k and tv-anime)

+## (Optional) automatically delete watched episodes

+1. in Qbittorrent, make sure torrent downloads are paused after a certain period of time or ratio
+2. Make sure Sonarr/Radar are set to 'unmonitor deleted shows' in the media settings (so it doesn't then try to re-download the missing file)
+3. go to Plex, click the 'pencil' icon for the show, go to advanced, delete episodes and choose your option (e.g., immediately after watching, after a day, after a week, etc.)